Generate relevant and localized company names in China

 - A company name must be acoustically appealing in order to create positive associations with the target consumer.

-- The pronunciation of the Chinese company name should sound good in several dialects (Mandarin, Cantonese, Shanghainese, English, etc.).
+- The pronunciation of the Chinese company name should sound good in several dialects (Mandarin, Cantonese, Shanghai dialect, English, etc.).

-- Most importantly, the pronunciation of the Chinese company name is not similar to a negative word or concept.
+- Most importantly, the pronunciation of the Chinese company name is must be as far away from a negative word or concept as possible.

 Finally, Sinonym will – as in the early stages of the process of naming – leverage the research and market survey capabilities of its parent Daxue Consulting to conduct market surveys aiming at challenging the final name with the end-customers.
 This process should definitely validate the relevancy and positive values conveyed by your new Chinese company name.
 It can be done through 2 methods, qualitative or quantitative: